JonasRock/ARXML_LanguageServer/README.md

 ### No definition found error ###

 ARXML files may be split up into multiple files.
 Currently only file-local references are supported.

+The reference path might lie inside of an SD GID element.
+These are not parsed currently.

 ------------------------